More on the long time stability of Feynman-Kac semigroups: Applications

 \end{assumption}

 The lower bound in~\eqref{eq:minounif} corresponds to a minorization condition with respect to a physical time~$T>0$, see~\cite[Section~3]{lelievre2016partial}.
 The upper bound is a standard ingredient for studying Feynman--Kac semigroups, see for instance~\cite{del2001stability,del2004feynman}.
+We will see in Proposition~\ref{prop:unif} that Assumption~\ref{as:unif} is naturally satisfied if a similar condition holds for~$\Qdt$ and the evolution operator reads $\Qdt^f = \e^{\Dt f}\Qdt$ (which corresponds to the discretization~\eqref{eq:simplediscr}).

 \begin{remark} Although Assumption~\ref{as:unif} holds in many situations when~$\X$ is compact, the requirement that the upper bound in~\eqref{eq:minounif} holds may not seem natural in view of the results of Section~\ref{sec:discrete}.
 Indeed, our framework shows that this upper bound is not necessary to prove the ergodicity of Feynman--Kac semigroups, as opposed to previous works~\cite{del2001stability,del2002stability,del2004feynman,ferre2017error}.
-A careful look at the proof of Theorem~\ref{theo:unif} shows that this upper bound is only used to show the uniform boundedness of $h_{\Dt}$ in~\eqref{eq:hdt}.
-However, controlling $h_{\Dt}$ as $\Dt\to 0$ does not seem to be an easy task in general.
+A careful look at the proof of Theorem~\ref{theo:unif} shows that this upper bound is only used to show the uniform boundedness of the approximate eigenvector~$h_{\Dt}$ in~\eqref{eq:hdt}.
+However, controlling~$h_{\Dt}$ as $\Dt\to 0$ does not seem to be an easy task without the upper bound in~\eqref{eq:minounif}.
 We therefore stick to this assumption here. \end{remark}

-Before stating our uniform in $\Dt$ convergence result, we need the following estimate deduced from~\cite[Lemma~5]{ferre2017error}, whose proof can be found in Appendix~\ref{sec:estimateh}.
+Before stating our uniform in~$\Dt$ convergence result, we need the following estimate deduced from~\cite[Lemma~5]{ferre2017error}, whose proof can be found in Appendix~\ref{sec:estimateh}.

-\begin{lemma} Consider the process $(X_t)_{t\geq 0}$ solution to~\eqref{eq:SDE} with $\sigma = \id$, $b\in C^{\infty}(\X)$, and a function $f\in C^{\infty}(\X)$.
-Then the operator $\Lc + f$ admits a real isolated largest (in modulus) eigenvalue $\lambda$ with eigenvector $h\in C^{\infty}(\X)$ and associated eigenspace of dimension one, which satisfies
+\begin{lemma} Consider the process~$(X_t)_{t\geq 0}$ solution to~\eqref{eq:SDE} with $\sigma = \id$, $b\in C^{\infty}(\X)$, and a function $f\in C^{\infty}(\X)$.
+Then the operator $\Lc + f$ admits a real isolated largest (in modulus) eigenvalue~$\lambda$ with eigenvector $h\in C^{\infty}(\X)$ and associated eigenspace of dimension one, which satisfies

-If $\Qdt^f$ is a consistent discretization of~\eqref{eq:continuous} satisfying Assumption~\ref{as:unif}, then for any $\Dt >0$, the operator $\Qdt^f$ has a largest (in modulus) eigenvalue $\Lambda_{\Dt}\in \R$, which is non-degenerate.
-The associated eigenvector $h_{\Dt}$, such that
+If~$\Qdt^f$ corresponds to a weakly consistent discretization of~\eqref{eq:continuous} (\textit{i.e.}~\eqref{eq:Qdtexpand1} holds) satisfying Assumption~\ref{as:unif}, then for any $\Dt >0$, the operator~$\Qdt^f$ has a largest (in modulus) eigenvalue $\Lambda_{\Dt}\in \R$, which is non-degenerate.
+Denoting the associated eigenvector by~$h_{\Dt}$,